stormpath/stormpath-documentation/source/reference.rst

   * - ``objectClass``
     - String
     - N/A
-    - The LDAP group object class to use when when loading accounts.
+    - The LDAP group object class to use when when loading Accounts.

   * - ``objectFilter``
     - String
     - N/A
-    - *(Optional)* LDAP query filter to use when searching for groups.
+    - *(Optional)* LDAP query filter to use when searching for Groups.

   * - ``nameRdn``
     - String
     - N/A
-    - The name of the attribute for a group's name.
+    - The name of the attribute for a Group's name.
 For example ``cn``.
-Please note: group names must be unique within a directory.
+Please note: Group names must be unique within a Directory.

   * - ``descriptionRdn``
     - String
     - N/A
-    - The name of the attribute for a group's description.
+    - The name of the attribute for a Group's description.

   * - ``membersRdn``
     - String